netdata/netdata/docs/netdata-agent/sizing-netdata-agents/disk-requirements-and-retention.md

 In this example:

 - `tier` is the database tier.
+- `metrics` is the number of unique time-series in the database.
+- `samples` is the number of samples in the database.
 - `disk_used` is the currently used disk space in bytes.
 - `disk_max` is the configured max disk space in bytes.
 - `disk_percent` is the current disk space utilization for this tier.